cbmr-data/cbmr-data.github.io/esrum/source/usage/access/connecting.rst

     Supported by UCPH IT  it.ku.dk/english

         Documentation is available at https://cbmr-data.github.io/esrum/
-            For assistance contact Data Analytics at cbmr-esrum@sund.ku.dk, in #data-analytics at https://cbmr.slack.com/archives/C06TF9LGD47
+    For assistance contact Data Analytics at cbmr-data-analytics@sund.ku.dk, in #data-analytics at https://cbmr.slack.com/archives/C06TF9LGD47
             or find us in room 07-8-29 (Unit 8E) at the Maersk Tower.